Restrictive Feeding Practices

 Our society’s obsession to be fit and trim is increasingly imposed upon our children.
 As a parent, you are faced with confusing and conflicting messages about proper feeding, healthful foods, and optimal levels of nutrition.

-You may respond to this evolving standard of perfect nutrition with the only thing you can think of doing: tightly controlling the food your child eats.
+You may respond to this evolving standard of perfect nutrition with the only thing you can think of doing: Food restriction, or tightly controlling the food your child eats.

 Eventually, you fall into the role of the food police, controlling food portions, your child’s eating, and more.